 Matthew is considered to be the most Jewish among the Gospels, both in its love for the law (see Matthew 5) and its desire to preserve Hebrew tradition.
 The writer of Matthew was very knowledgeable and probably a Jewish convert himself.
 Therefore, knowledge of this extra-biblical prophecy was something that he and most Jews would have known about.
 Most scholars agree that Matthew was written by a jew and was probably addressed to a Jewish-Christian audience as well.

 Without oral traditions, the Christian tradition wouldn’t have existed at all.
 The story of Christ’s life and passion would’ve had to, in a primarily illiterate society, been preserved first verbally and only later written down.
-More than this, the Bible itself alludes to the fact that much more was believed, taught, and done by Christ than could’ve ever been written down.
+More than this, the Bible itself alludes to the fact that much more was believed, taught, and done by Christ than could’ve ever been written.

 Jesus Christ, The Apostles, and The Enochian Traditions of Angels and Metamorphosis

 Solomonic magicks and traditions were most likely believed and approved of by Christ if, for no other reason, it was a part of the approved Jewish tradition of Judaism of his time.
 There was another group of extra-biblical sources which were not only believed in by Christ and the early Church but taught directly by the Apostles.
 No less than the star Apostles: Peter, Paul, and Jude.